tnjohansson/dev-hub/README.md

 Code with highly random memory access patterns can cause a high CPU cache eviction rate.

-The following table lists the cache sizes for an [Intel Skylake](http://www.7-cpu.com/cpu/Skylake.html) processor
+The following table lists the cache sizes and latencies for an [Intel Skylake](http://www.7-cpu.com/cpu/Skylake.html) processor

 | Cache    | Size     | Acc.
 Latency     |
 | -------- | -------- | ---------------- |